mikemckiernan/sphinx-multiversion/docs/configuration.rst

     # Determines whether remote or local git branches/tags are preferred if their output dirs conflict
     smv_prefer_remote_refs = False

+    # Suffix for branches and tags to use as an override for refs
+    smv_refs_override_suffix = r'-docs'

 You can override all of these values inside your :file:`conf.py`.

 .. note::